siv-scripts/facade-pattern-blog-post/README.md

-# Using the Facade Pattern to Add Layers to Your Software Architecture
+# Using the Facade Pattern to Wrap Third-Party Integrations

-Code and tests used to support blog post that demonstrates the advantages of using the Facade Pattern to wrap third-party APIs.
+Code and tests used to support blog post that demonstrates the advantages of using the Facade Pattern to wrap third-party integrations.

 [Link to Blog Post]()